Table of Contents

 Other Mutual Funds

-Two other types of mutual funds you may consider are index funds, which are passively managed, and actively managed funds.
+Two additional types of mutual funds include index funds and actively managed funds.

 Index Funds